 3.3.4 Stage 4: Clustering the Grouped Results.
-After CFlow identifies a canonical progression (T) and maps each line across code samples to that progression (stage 2), it then clusters every lines of code within each tag τ (Figure 3.4).
-Recall that the tag for line j of code sample $i(\tau_i^j)$ was computed by clustering vectorized code lines (v_i^j) .
-As a result, code lines that are functionally identical (such as "if x != 5:" and "if not 2+3 == i):") should end up with the same tag τ .
-Finally, for every line, CFlow then performs another round of clustering of code line vectors v within grouped lines with the same tag τ , with a smaller maximum distance metric.
+After CFlow identifies a canonical progression (T) and maps each line across code samples to that progression (stage 2), it then uses agglomerative clustering to cluster every lines of code within each tag $\tau$ (Figure 3.4).
+Recall that the tag for line j of code sample i ( $\tau_i^j$ ) was computed by clustering vectorized code lines ( $v_i^j$ ).
+As a result, code lines that are functionally identical (such as "if x != 5:" and "if not 2+3 == i):") should end up with the same tag $\tau$ .
+Finally, for every line, CFlow then performs another round of clustering of code line vectors v within grouped lines with the same tag $\tau$ , with a smaller maximum distance metric.
 These clusters are then used to group solutions within the CFlow UI and are combined with the error information generated in step 3.